-Inspections of elevators, dumbwaiters, escalators and handicapped lifts consist of routine inspections of existing devices and new inspections.
-As shown in Figure 6, the number of routine inspections decreased, and the number of new inspections increased from the previous fiscal year.
-The number of alteration or repair inspections decreased.
+Inspections of elevators, dumbwaiters, escalators and handicap lifts consist of routine inspections of existing devices and new inspections.
+As shown in Figure 6, the number of routine inspections increased, and the number of new inspections increased from the previous fiscal year.

-Figure 6 New, Routine and Alteration/Repair Inspections, FY 2020 Through FY 2023
+New, Routine and Alteration/Repair Inspections, FY 2021 Through FY 2024